pamelagh/task1/README.md

 * From the EC2 instance, access Jenkins and create a simple freestyle job.

-**STEPS TO RUN**
+**STEPS TO RUN**:
-  1. Download the jenkins.war from https://www.jenkins.io/download/ (the Generic Java package) and add it the project's root repository.

-  2. Generate SSH private and public keys named `task1` on project's root repository.
+  1. Generate SSH private and public keys named `task1` on project's root repository.

-  3. SSH from local machine to VPC with
+  2. SSH from local machine to VPC with
   ```
   ssh -i <task1_path> ec2-user@<public IP from AWS console>
   ```

-  4. Run the following commands to configure AWS and pull the docker image:
+  3. Run the following commands to configure AWS and pull the docker image:
   ```
   # configure AWS
   aws configure set aws_access_key_id <aws_access_key_id>